rac-dev-rcoem/pick-and-place-robot/README.md

 11. Nuts and bolts(M3-M4)

-You'll find the schematics and complete code for the robot in the code and images folders of this repository, also find a detailed explaination of the components and their functions in the 'tutorial' folder.
+You'll find the schematics and complete code for the robot in the code and images folders of this repository, also find a detailed explaination of the components and their functions in the [provided tutorial](https://github.com/rac-dev-rcoem/pick-and-place-robot/blob/main/tutorial/tutorial.md).
 Start building right away!

 Build Smart🛠️✨